dgmd/dgmd.github.io/README.md

 Overall information about the course; use this repository for general scheduling, syllabus questions, or anything else that doesn't fit into a particular project repository.

+---

 ### Course Syllabus

 You can find a PDF of the syllabus [here](http://isites.harvard.edu/fs/docs/icb.topic1361475.files/DGMD%20E-15%20Syllabus.pdf); it is reproduced below in its entirety.
+This copy of the syllabus is the canonical one since we may revise it throughout the course.

 #### COURSE DESCRIPTION